 4.11.4 Where there is a guaranteed investment return, the higher of the fund amount with and without the guaranteed investment return applied up until the relevant time should be used.
 The valuation should be carried out in the same way as set out in paragraph 4.11.2.

 The guaranteed investment return should not be applied to the period after the relevant time.

-- 4.11.5 For a guaranteed investment return that does not apply until the point of retirement and any unusual guaranteed investment return where the treatment is unclear, schemes may have to take legal advice on how these benefits should be treated since it may depend upon exactly how the scheme rules are worded.
-This is because, as described in paragraph 4.4.1, section 179 valuations should use the scheme benefits subject to certain adjustments. - 4.11.6 For guaranteed investment returns that are based upon an averaging of historic values, for example the unit price averaged over the last three years, the value given to the liability should be the higher of the pension pot incorporating and not incorporating the averaging.
-For example, if the value of the fund is £10k without averaging but £15k using the average unit price, the correct approach is to convert the £15k into PPF compensation and then place a value on this using the usual section 179 assumptions.
+4.11.5 For a guaranteed investment return that does not apply until the point of retirement and any unusual guaranteed investment return where the treatment is unclear, schemes may have to take legal advice on how these benefits should be treated since it may depend upon exactly how the scheme rules are worded.
+This is because, as described in paragraph 4.4.1, section 179 valuations should use the scheme benefits subject to certain adjustments.

+For guaranteed investment returns that are based upon an averaging of historic values, for example the unit price averaged over the last three years, the value given to the liability should be the higher of the pension pot incorporating and not incorporating the averaging.
-4.12 Internally annuitised benefits

-- 4.12.1 Typically these will derive from voluntary contributions that the member has made which were annuitised through the scheme at retirement, although benefits may derive from other sources, such as augmentations on redundancy. - 4.12.2 Benefits that haven't yet been internally annuitised at the relevant time are money purchase and should be excluded from both the assets and liabilities of the valuation. - 4.12.3 For benefits that have been internally annuitised at the relevant time, the pensions should be valued in the same way as benefits already protected by the PPF before the amended definition of money purchase benefits came into force.
-For example: - benefits will have pension increases of inflation capped at 2.5% p.a. for post 1997 accrual, unless they derive from contributions that were annuitised through the scheme into a level pension; - application of a 90% factor and the PPF compensation cap if the member is under Normal Pension Age at the relevant time; and - a survivor's pension of 50% where the scheme provides one (see paragraph 4.10.1), other than in cases where the member purchased a single life annuity. - 4.12.4 If post-1997 contributions have been converted into a non-increasing annuity then the split between pre- and post-1997 accrual is not needed.
+- 4.12 Internally annuitised benefits - 4.12.1 Typically these will derive from voluntary contributions that the member has made which were annuitised through the scheme at retirement, although benefits may derive from other sources, such as augmentations on redundancy. - 4.12.2 Benefits that haven't yet been internally annuitised at the relevant time are money purchase and should be excluded from both the assets and liabilities of the valuation. - 4.12.3 For benefits that have been internally annuitised at the relevant time, the pensions should be valued in the same way as benefits already protected by the PPF before the amended definition of money purchase benefits came into force.
+For example: - benefits will have pension increases of inflation capped at 2.5% p.a. for post 1997 accrual, unless they derive from contributions that were annuitised through the scheme into a level pension; - application of a 90 per cent factor if the member is under Normal Pension Age at the relevant time; and - a survivor's pension of 50 per cent where the scheme provides one (see paragraph 4.10.1), other than in cases where the member purchased a single life annuity. - 4.12.4 If post-1997 contributions have been converted into a non-increasing annuity then the split between pre- and post-1997 accrual is not needed.
 Otherwise, the split between pre- and post-1997 compensation should be determined using total contributions paid (member and employer) where the administration records allow.
-Failing that, the member's service period can be used to calculate a pro-rata split.

-4.12.5 The "Bridge" Regulations contain transitional provisions relating to the new definition of money purchase benefits for schemes in or entering a PPF assessment period; for example, schemes that were in a PPF assessment period at 24 July 2014 may, subject to the PPF's discretion, continue to treat as money purchase certain benefits which are not money purchase under the new definition.
+Failing that, the member's service period can be used to calculate a pro-rata split. - 4.12.5 The "Bridge" Regulations contain transitional provisions relating to the new definition of money purchase benefits for schemes in or entering a PPF assessment period; for example, schemes that were in a PPF assessment period at 24 July 2014 may, subject to the PPF's discretion, continue to treat as money purchase certain benefits which are not money purchase under the new definition.
 No such relaxation in respect of these transitional provisions should be adopted for the purposes of section 179 valuations.